Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

-The CCLs can thus be represented via an undirected network in which the nodes represent the institutions and the edges represent the extant bilateral credit relationships: $\theta_i$ and $\theta_j$ can trade with each other if and only if the edge $\theta_i \leftrightarrow \theta_j$ exists in the network.
+We encode CCLs using an undirected,\footnote{Recall from Section \ref{sec:ccls} that the bilateral CCL between $\theta_i$ and $\theta_j$ in real markets is given by $\min\left(c_{(i,j)},c_{(j,i)}\right)$.
+Therefore, although it is necessary to use a directed network to model both $c_{(i,j)}$ and $c_{(j,i)}$ between individual institutions, the network of bilateral CCLs is, by definition, an undirected network.} unweighted network in which the nodes represent the institutions and the edges encode the extant bilateral credit relationships: $\theta_i$ and $\theta_j$ can trade with each other if and only if the edge $\theta_i \leftrightarrow \theta_j$ exists in the network.
 We call such a network a \emph{CCL network}.
-We show some example CCL networks in Figure \ref{fig:abmtopologies}.
+For any network with $N$ nodes, the maximum number of edges is $N(N-1)/2$.
+Therefore, a CCL network with $N$ nodes and $n$ edges has an edge density of

-Although using a binary CCL network represents a simplification of the impact of CCLs in real markets, it enables us to focus on the impact of CCLs in a simple yet adequately realistic equilibrium-pricing framework.
-However, we note one constraint imposed by our model: the CCL network must be connected.
-If this is not the case, then disconnected components can drift apart as there is no means to link them together.
+With our model, we can consider any connected CCL network with any number of nodes and any set of edges.
+However, to highlight the most salient features of our results, we restrict our discussion to two classes of networks with specific topological structures (see Figure~\ref{fig:abmtopologies}).